vmware/powershell-module-for-vmware-cloud-foundation-password-management/README.md

 - Generate a password policy report for your SDDC Manager instance.
 - Generate a password policy report with configuration drift for your SDDC Manager instance by using a password policy configuration file.
-- Configure password polices for your SDDC Manager instance by using a password policy configuration file.
+- Updates the password polices for your SDDC Manager instance by using a password policy configuration file.

 The module provides coverage for the following components: